Updated: Aug 26, 2022

 Sense of entitlement

-While self-control is one of the top virtues to have, parents today often do little in the way of developing it.
-In fact, unknowingly, parents do things in direct opposition to the development of self-control.
-Instead of teaching their children that they don't always get everything they want in life, these well-intentioned parents believe that it is their job to make sure their kids are always happy.
-And in their quest to make their children happy, they see to it that their children get upset as little as possible.
+Unfortunately, many well-meaning parents do things in direct opposition to the development of self-control.
+Instead of teaching their children they don't always get their way, these well-intentioned parents believe it is their duty to make sure their kids don’t get upset.

 Here’s the problem with that though: In real life, your children are not going to be allowed to get their way all the time.
-In real life, your children are going to have to do a lot of things they don’t want to do when they grow up, like go to work, clean the house, get groceries, etc. Without the development of self-control, your children will not know how to deal with the frustration of not getting their way or having to do stuff they don’t want to do.
+In real life, your children are going to have to do a lot of things they don’t want to do when they grow up, like go to work, clean the house, or pay the bills on time.
+Without the development of self-control, your children will not know how to deal with the frustration of not getting their way or having to do stuff they don’t want to do.
 This is going to make for very unhappy children…and adults.

-Somewhere in the past thirty years, parents have gotten it into their heads that they need to satisfy their children's every desire.
-They think they are terrible parents if they make their children upset or have to wait for something.
+Somewhere in the past thirty-plus years, parents have gotten it into their heads that they need to satisfy their children's every desire.
+They feel guilty if they make their children upset or have to wait for something.
 But giving in constantly just to avoid upsetting your children, teaches neither patience nor restraint.